Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil. Part-time techie and overall mad lad.

-- First, you'll need a jeweler's file.
-You can find kits of these on Ebay and Amazon;
+- First, you'll need a jeweller's file.
+You can find kits of these on eBay and Amazon;

 - Get your silver piece and find a very inconspicuous place on it, a place people will never be able to look at when you're wearing it.
 For example, the inner part of a ring.

-- Take your jeweler's file and, using its point, make a scratch on the silver, moving the file a few times.
+- Take your jeweller's file and, using its point, make a scratch on the silver, moving the file a few times.

-- Look at the metal in the scratch; is it a different color?
+- Look at the metal in the scratch; is it a different colour?

 - You can also pour a little bit of your testing acid right on the scratch and wipe it off with a paper towel as in the test above.

-If the color of the metal beneath isn't silvery, or if the acid test shows a different color when you tested the scratch you made from the file, then your piece is likely just silver-plated, instead of being made completely out of silver.
+If the colour of the metal beneath isn't silvery, or if the acid test shows a different colour when you tested the scratch you made from the file, then your piece is likely just silver-plated instead of being made completely out of silver.

 A Note of Caution

-As I said in my other article about testing gold jewelry, a skilled craftsman may be able to replicate most qualities of a precious metal using other elements.
-So even if you piece passes a few of these tests, it's always good to conduct others, just to make sure.
+As I said in my other article about testing gold jewellery, a skilled craftsman may be able to replicate most qualities of precious metal using other elements.
+So even if your piece passes a few of these tests, it's always good to conduct others, just to make sure.
 The more tests it passes, the more likely it is to be genuine silver.